 A common question is ‘How do you know if a food is vegan?’.
 Well, vegan foods don’t contain anything at all from an animal.
 This includes milk, milk products such as cheese, eggs, fish, and honey.

 - Food is vegan if it contains no animal products of any kind!

 Never assume anything packaged, pre-made, or processed is vegan, just check the label to be sure.
 You can’t go wrong with whole fruits and vegetables of course.

 Some foods are labeled vegan which is handy, but some foods are vegan and are not labeled (yes confusing!), so again the ingredients list is the place to go.
-The most sneaky ingredient you will be aware of is milk and milk powder, as it is put into so many things you wouldn’t expect.
+The sneakiest ingredient you will be aware of is milk and milk powder, as it is put into so many things you wouldn’t expect.